 This German potato soup is far greater than the sum of its parts.
 The potatoes are cooked with a selection of other winter veg that give the dish a wonderful depth of flavour.
 The carrots, celeriac, leek and parsley are available in Germany in prepared bundles known as Suppengrün or Suppengemüse (soup greens, or soup vegetables), and are used as a base for all sorts of soups and stews.

 The vegetables are made rich with the addition a little cream, and the dish is finished off with a Wienerwürstchen, warmed through in water and sliced.
-Wieners in the UK have a rather bad reputation; they’re usually suspiciously straight and sweaty-looking, and they don’t taste of much to boot.
-Proper German Wieners, on the other hand, can be excellent, so get the best (ideally organic) ones you can find, and if you can’t find good ones outside Germany, then don’t use them at all.
+Wieners in the UK have a rather bad reputation; they’re usually suspiciously straight and sweaty-looking, and they don’t tend to taste of much.
+Proper German Wieners, on the other hand, can be excellent, so buy the best you can get your hands on, and if you can’t find good ones outside Germany, you might prefer to not use them at all.
 The soup is just as filling and moreish without the sausage, and if you swap the beef stock for veg, you’ll have an excellent vegetarian soup instead.